ArturStachnik/milandre-observatory/README.md

 ## API integrations

-This is the heart of the project.
 Four distinct external systems are integrated, each with its own protocol, authentication model and failure modes.
 The code keeps every integration in its own module so each can be tested and replaced in isolation.